Quirktree/info314-website/docs/resources/iptables.md

-# Introduction to Iptables
+# Introduction to Iptables (2022-04-02)
-This guide serves the dual purpose of providing an introductino to iptables and using it to build a basic ruleset that routes packets between an internal and external network while also applying NAT to private, internal addresses.
+This guide serves the dual purpose of introducing iptables and using it to build a basic ruleset that routes packets between an internal and external network while also applying NAT to private, internal addresses.
 You should read the entire guide carefully before attempting to install the template or any of the other tools referenced here.

 ## Tables, Chains, and Rule Syntax